ZAHON/rilix-ui/core/src/hooks/use-previous/README.md

 ### Returns

+The `usePrevious` hook returns a **readonly signal** that provides access to the previous value of the signal you're tracking.

 | Type                             | Description                                                                                                                                                   |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `ReadonlySignal<T \| undefined>` | A readonly signal containing the previous value of the provided signal.
 Initially, this signal has a value of `undefined` until the first change is detected. |